xFloly/stable_conformation/README.md

 This repository contains code and experiments for **Stable Conformation Probability Analysis**, a course project in machine learning for drug design.
 The project investigates how effectively a flow-based generative model can evaluate and predict the stability of molecular conformations.

-We build on the [Continuous Graph Conformation Flow (CGCF)](https://github.com/DeepGraphLearning/CGCF) model by Xu *et al.* (ICLR 2021), using a pre-trained CGCF (trained on the [GEOM](https://github.com/learningmatter-mit/geom) dataset of molecular conformations) as a normalizing flow to assign probabilities (log-likelihoods) to different 3D conformations of molecules.
+We build on the [Continuous Graph Conformation Flow (CGCF)](https://github.com/MinkaiXu/CGCF-ConfGen) model by Xu *et al.* (ICLR 2021), using a pre-trained CGCF (trained on the [GEOM](https://github.com/learningmatter-mit/geom) dataset of molecular conformations) as a normalizing flow to assign probabilities (log-likelihoods) to different 3D conformations of molecules.

 To evaluate the model's ability to recognize stable structures, we simulate suboptimal conformers through controlled perturbations of atom positions and molecular orientations.
-We then compare the CGCF model’s probability estimates against classical methods such as MMFF (Merck Molecular Force Field) optimizations.
 As a primary metric of deviation, we use **Root-Mean-Square Deviation (RMSD)** to quantify how far a perturbed conformation strays from a known stable reference structure.

-## Repository Structure

-The repository is organized into the following main components:

-- **`model/`** – Contains the code for the CGCF normalizing flow model, adapted for this project.
-This includes utilities needed to load the pretrained model and evaluate log-probabilities of conformations.
-IGNACY

-- **`datasets/`** - Code and data utilities for handling molecular conformations used in our experiments.
-This may include scripts to generate or load molecular structures and their conformers.

-- **`analyse_perturb.py`** Tests the EdgeCNF model’s sensitivity by perturbing atomic coordinates with different noise levels.
-Scores the original and progressively noisier conformations, demonstrating how log-likelihoods change with increasing structural distortion.

-- **`analyse_from_sdf.py`** Evaluates log-likelihoods for original and generated conformations from SDF files using the pretrained EdgeCNF model.
-Ranks the original structure, computes RMSD and correlation metrics, and summarizes model performance across molecules.

-- **`correlation_analysis.ipynb`** – Jupyter Notebook containing the statistical analysis and visualizations for our experiments.
-This notebook aggregates results (e.g., from the above scripts) and produces

 ## Methodology and Hypotheses